loading

 Should Pujols find himself in an MLB job, it would likely mean that he would be unable to manage the Dominican Republic in the 2026 World Baseball Classic, which will take place during March, when MLB teams are preparing for the season at spring training.

-Pujols has also been floated as a candidate to manage in St. Louis, where he began his MLB career with the Cardinals, should the team move on from Oli Marmol.
+Pujols has also been floated as a candidate to manage in St. Louis, where he began and ended his MLB career with the Cardinals, should the team move on from Oli Marmol.

 The Dominican Republic will play in Pool D at loanDepot Park in Miami, Florida in the 2026 World Baseball Classic, where they will face Nicaragua on March 6, the Netherlands on March 8, Israel on March 9, and Venezuela on March 11.